optimuspryne/FSMO-Wizard/README.md

 #### FSMO-Selector

 This function prompts the user to select which FSMO roles to transfer.
-The options are:

-    All
-    PDCEmulator
-    RIDMaster
-    InfrastructureMaster
-    SchemaMaster
-    DomainNamingMaster

 #### YN-Menu